List of Subjects

 Special Considerations

-A minimum of Grade 5 at SEC Level (MQF Level 3, or equivalent) is strongly recommended.
+A pass at MQF Level 3 (or equivalent) is strongly recommended.

 PASCH Programme

-GCHSS is the only post-secondary school in Malta that is officially affiliated with the PASCH (Partner Schools for the Future) programme.
-This global network offers German-speaking students various opportunities including participation in international competitions, involvement in an annual project in Germany, and scholarships.
+GCHSS is the only post-secondary school in Malta that is officially affiliated with the PASCH – Schools: Partners for the Future programme.
+This global network offers students studying German various opportunities, including participation in international competitions, involvement in an annual project in Germany, and scholarships.

-Studying Italian at post-secondary level benefits students planning to pursue further university studies, opening career opportunities in fields such as education, healthcare and medicine, tourism and hospitality, the public service, translation and interpretation, or roles within international organisations and the European Commission.
+Studying Italian at post-secondary level benefits students who plan to pursue further studies at university and opens up career opportunities in fields such as education, healthcare and medicine, tourism, and hospitality, the public service, translation and interpretation, or roles within international organisations and the European Commission.
 The course content focuses on the four essential skills: Reading, Writing, Speaking, and Listening.

 Advanced Level